Student Experience of Learning & Teaching (SELT)

-The document provides a brief overview of the primary ways student feedback can be used to improve teaching and learning, discusses the various types of student feedback available to staff, offers some recommendations for best practice, and raises some questions for discussion.
+The Getting and Using Student Feedback page provides a brief overview of the primary ways student feedback can be used to improve teaching and learning, discusses the various types of student feedback available to staff, offers some recommendations for best practice, and raises some questions for discussion.

 Understanding your SELT Report

 Each SELT is unique and must be viewed in the context of the particular teaching environment.
 However, there are some general principles that can be applied when interpreting your results from Teacher or Course SELT questionnaires in the Interpreting SELT Data fact sheet.

 Summary aggregate reports are available for the Faculty and School (where available and where SELT surveys were conducted).
 If no data is available, less than 5 responses were submitted for the faculty or school during the academic year.